Websites you NEED to visit Top

 RCSR in the News!
 Top

-An article appeared in our local Fredericksburg, VA newspaper The Free Lance-Star on March 26, 2008.
+March 26, 2008: this article appeared in our local Fredericksburg, Virginia newspaper The Free Lance-Star.
 It's about Randy's friend, Rich Dionne, a local contractor & carpenter, who mentioned Randy's influence and our shop.
 The comment is toward the end of the article.
 Click Here to read the story.

 Here's our original logo from 2001.
 Created by Ursulina in one of her Graphic Design classes at Germanna Community College.